 Diplopia (Double Vision)

 Double and blurred vision are often thought to be the same, but they are not.
 In blurred vision, a single image seen by one eye appears unclear.
-In double vision, two images are seen at the same time (one from each eye), creating understandable confusion for anyone who has it.

-- Eyes appear "crossed," misaligned, or wander.
+- Eyes wander or appear "crossed" or misaligned

 - Double vision